cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

 +---------+--------+
 ```

-A succinct way to pass along this information might be to use a bitmap
+A succinct way to pass along the _defined-variables_ information
+might be to use a bitmap
-but since we don't know how many variables we'll run into, we can pass along
+but since we don't know how many variables we'll run into,
-our _defined-variables_ by attaching an array of these variable IDs to the
+we can pass along our _defined-variables_ by attaching an array of these
+variable IDs to the AST node.
-AST node.
-In some imaginable pretty printing of our AST, this might look like:
+In some imaginable pretty printing of our AST, it might look like this:

 ```
 Body([